So, What Is Eye Herpes?

 Treatment typically includes antiviral medication, which can be eye drops, ointment, or oral medication.
 Your eye doctor will instruct you on how to manage your symptoms and prevent reinfection.

-If you’re experiencing symptoms of eye herpes, call Honest Eye Doctor in East Round Rock to promptly schedule your eye exam with our optometric team.
+If you’re experiencing symptoms of eye herpes, call Honest Eye Doctor in Palm Valley Round Rock to promptly schedule your eye exam with our optometric team.

 #1: How long do eye herpes symptoms last?